redox-os/website/content/faq.en.md

 Redox tries to implement the Linux performance improvements in a microkernel design.

-## What applications can Redox run?
+## What programs can Redox run?

-Redox is designed to be source-compatible with most Unix, Linux and POSIX-compliant applications, only requiring compilation.
+Redox is designed to be source-compatible with most Unix, Linux and POSIX-compliant programs (applications and libraries), only requiring compilation.

 Some important software that Redox supports: